diegorusso/diegorusso.github.io/_posts/2012-07-10-europythons-report-a-general-feedback.md

 many stories following the [twitter stream](https://twitter.com/#!/search/%23europython).
 Just for the record I worked last year to help the company that provided WiFi connection, so I'm a bit aware about problems related to the organisation of the conference.
-So let's start with the analysis of every single thing giving **some personal hint**
+Let's start with the analysis of every single thing giving **some personal hint**

 **Location**